 The Benefits Of HITRUST Certification

 Research shows that most data attacks target the healthcare industry.
 Furthermore, reports indicate that nearly nine out of ten healthcare organizations have already suffered a security breach.
-And that number is expected to quadruple by 2020.

 As threats of security breaches rise, achieving HITRUST certification is becoming ever more crucial for boosting security.
 And aside from protecting organizations, certification provides several other key benefits.

 HITRUST’s reputation in the data-protection space has translated to lower insurance premiums for certified organizations.
 Companies also commonly experience increases to their benefit limits.

 In many cases, HITRUST certification is required to do business with some of the largest organizations in the healthcare industry, such as major hospitals and health centers.
 Most key players will not work with vendors who are not HITRUST certified.

 It Facilitates Management Of Ongoing Changes In HIPAA